Questions & Answers

 A: DK1A and NO1A are virtual areas (DK1A is a sum constraint on the flow on Skagerrak and Kontiskan.
 NO1A is a sum constraint between (NO5 and NO2) and NO1), not having producers /consumers, that are applied under the current NTC.

-Q: Will the PTDFs published in the Nordics contain readable CBCOs with the same IDs from day to day?
-Indeed, “decoding” of the PTDFs seems to be a big topic in CWE.
+Q: Will the PTDFs published in the Nordics contain the names or unique IDs (from day to day) for CNECs or combined dynamic constraints?
+Indeed, “decoding” of the PTDFs seemed to be a big topic in CWE.

 Q: Will the common grid model be available?